firstneverrest/firstneverrest/README.md

 [![image](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/first.neverrest/)
 [![image](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/firstnasa/)

-Hi There, I'm a junior student majoring in Computer Science at Chulalongkorn Univeristy in search of a front-end developer internship.✨
+Hi There, I'm a junior student majoring in Computer Science at Chulalongkorn Univeristy in search of a front-end developer internship.
+My journey began in December 2020, when I was interested in web development.
+After that, I started learning about website from scratch.
+From basic HTML, CSS and JavaScript to React and other libraries and framework.
+I'm a fast learner which can understand fundamental of web development in only a few months.

+After my web development skills are good enough, I have a plan to step up my game.
+First, I would like to be a front-end developer to understand how can I create a good UX/UI website.
+Next, I would like to be a back-end developer to understand how to manage API, manipulate database and cooperate with front-end developer.
+Finally, I would like to be a full-stack developer which make me have all skills about web development from beginning to end.✨
 [Visit my website](https://firstneverrest.github.io/Portfolio-Website/)

 ## Skills